pytgcalls/old_docs/index.md

 ```

 > ### Warning!
-> Use this function after initializing the NodeJS core and this function have some bugs
+> This function have some Telegram bugs

 ## pause_stream
 Pause the audio stream